 Credit risk is the risk that a counterparty will fail to meet its contractual obligations which could result in a financial loss to the Bank.
-The Bank's exposure to credit risks arises primarily from share trading, share margin financing, securities borrowing and lending, corporate/inter-bank lending activities, bond investment, foreign exchange trading, equity and debt underwriting as well as from participation in securities settlements and payment transactions.
+The Bank's exposure to credit risks arises primarily from stockbroking trade receivable, corporate lending, share margin financing, securities borrowing and lending, corporate/inter-bank lending activities, bond/sukuk investments, foreign exchange trading, equity and debt underwriting as well as from participation in securities settlements and payment transactions.

-The management of credit risk is governed by a set of approved credit policies, guidelines and procedures to ensure that the overall lending objectives are in compliance with the internal and regulatory requirements.
-The risk management policies are subject to review by the BRMC, a sub-committee of the Board that reviews the adequacy of the Bank's risk framework and policies.
+The management of credit risk is governed by a set of approved credit policies, guidelines and procedures to ensure that the overall lending objectives are in compliance with internal and regulatory requirements.
+The risk management policies are subject to review by BRMC, a sub-committee of the Board that reviews the adequacy of the Bank's risk framework and policies.